Skip to content

 bivvy last --step brew

-If the step was not part of the last run, an error is shown:
+If the step was not part of the last run, an error is shown and the command exits with code 1:

 Step 'unknown' was not part of the last run.